Skip to content

 2. Acknowledgement and Branding

-Acknowledging the NIHR Newcastle BRC
+Acknowledging the NIHR Biomedical Research Centre: Newcastle

-The NIHR Newcastle BRC receives sustained funding from NIHR to translate promising scientific breakthroughs and develop them into new treatments, diagnostics and medical technologies for the benefit of patients, the public and the health and care system.
+The NIHR BRC: Newcastle receives sustained funding from NIHR to translate promising scientific breakthroughs and develop them into new treatments, diagnostics and medical technologies for the benefit of patients, the public and the health and care system.

 All materials produced for the public must: